windmill-labs/windmill-helm-charts/README.md

 ...
 ```

+You will also need to install cert-manager and configure an issuer.
+More details [here](https://cert-manager.io/docs/installation/#default-static-install) and [here](https://cert-manager.io/docs/tutorials/acme/nginx-ingress/#step-6---configure-a-lets-encrypt-issuer).
+Cert-manager can also be used with the other cloud providers.

+### Generic

 There are many ways to expose an app and it will depend on the requirements of
 your environment.
 If you don't want to use the included ingress and roll your
 own, you can just disable it.
 Overall, you want the following endpoints